York (explorer): York

 The man described by Leonard, who is never named and presumably did not want his name known, fits York's description in size, complexion, and age.
 Besides the statement that he was big, the only thing known about York's appearance is that his skin was very dark.
 He was a Black man, which neither Rose nor Beckwourth was.
-The man's success and comfort living with the Crows fits York completely.
+The man's success and comfort living with the Crows also supports York's identification.
 After his wife was taken to Natchez, York no longer had a reason to remain in Louisville, and he was quite upset at Clark's refusal to grant him his freedom, given his "immense services" during the expedition.
-We have to suppose that York ran away from his owner and was able to travel from St. Louis up the Missouri to Montana, some 1500 mi.
+It may be supposed that York ran away from his owner and was able to travel from St. Louis up the Missouri to Montana, some 1500 mi.

 Legacy

-There is no doubt that York played a vital role while reading through the journals written during the expedition.
-Not only did he fulfill his duties as a laborer along the expedition, the journals also suggest that the color of York's skin intrigued the Native tribes so much they seemingly gave the expedition a pass through the land as well as commencing with trade.
+There is no doubt from the journals written during the expedition that York played a vital role in its success.
+Not only did he fulfill his duties as a laborer through the course of the expedition, the journals also suggest that the color of York's skin intrigued the Native tribes so much they seemingly gave the expedition a pass through the land as well as became willing to trade.
 The journals also suggest that York had gained the respect of many of the men who were part of the expedition as well.

 The Sambo and the superhero

-Darrell Millner has studied how York has been shaped and presented over 200 years.
+Darrell Millner has studied how York's image has been shaped and presented over 200 years.
 He classifies scholarly treatment of York into what he calls two broad categories: the Sambo school, which has been the main trend until very recently, and the superhero school.

 The Sambo version of York presents him as a happy slave, but, like all slaves, much in need of a white owner to run his life better than he could himself.
 In the Sambo tradition, York is neither manly nor heroic, qualities only whites can have.
-His role and contributions are systematically reduced to behavior that was considered fitting and appropriate for a negro, ignoring the positive aspects of York's character and his contributions, distorting some incidents to cast them in the most unfavorable light possible, and projecting onto York unsubstantiated qualities, such as a thick "Negro" dialect and an insatiable sexual appetite.
+His role and contributions are systematically reduced to behavior that was considered fitting and appropriate for a negro, ignoring the positive aspects of York's character and contributions, distorting some incidents to cast them in the most unfavorable light possible, and projecting onto York unsubstantiated qualities, such as a thick "Negro" dialect and an insatiable sexual appetite.

 In contrast, the superhero presentation of York has elevated him "to near superhuman status and his contributions to the expedition were unsurpassed by others in the Corps of Discovery.
 The superhero York is the quintessential role model, a courageous, ingenious, brave, and self-sacrificing black hero who has overcome all of the obstacles that slavery and a hostile frontier threw at him.
 This York ultimately prevails; he is a figure not only for blacks to admire but also for them to emulate."